SoothingMist/Remote-Soil-Moisture-Sensing/README.md

 # Code Files

 LoRa-SoilMoisture-WebBased.zip : The main system.
-Contains all code modules DropoutTesting.zip : The beginnings of experiments with client/server when either halts, and to remove starting-order as a requirement.
+Contains all code modules.

+DropoutTesting.zip : The beginnings of experiments with client/server when either halts, want to restart and reconnect without halting and restarting the whole system.
+Also want to remove starting-order as a requirement.

 Each zip file has a ReadMe to explain the accompanying code modules, the associated hardware, how to put it all together, and how to use the resulting system.
 If something is not clear, please post a bug report or start a discussion.
 Would enjoy collaborating with those interested in this technology.